flatironinstitute/kachery-cloud/doc/sharing_local_files_with_deferred_upload.md

 # Sharing local files with deferred upload (experimental)

-Sometimes you may want to share a large number of files, but not upload them immediately to kachery-cloud, but rather upload on demand when they are requested.
+Sometimes you may want to share a large number of files, but not upload them immediately to kachery-cloud.
+By running a file sharing backend, you can have files upload automatically on demand, only when they are requested.

 To store files locally (and not upload immediately):